tiagokp97/Coding-Challenge/README.md

 Any library you woud like for the drag and drop canvas.

+Any library you want to handle the AI conversation, either build a custom one or use something like LangGraph or another lib.

 OpenAI API (or another LLM) for processing AI responses

 Getting Started